clunion/shardoverse/README.md

  * [`The Cargo Book`](https://doc.rust-lang.org/cargo/)  The Rust Package-Manager which also builds, runs and tests our code

 ### Roguelike programming in Rust
- * [`Roguelike Tutorial - In Rust`](https://bfnightly.bracketproductions.com/rustbook/) - A great tutorial of how to write a roguelike in Rust, covering every aspect and using modern techniques like Data Driven Deesign and Entity Component Systems!
+ * [`Roguelike Tutorial - In Rust`](https://bfnightly.bracketproductions.com/rustbook/) - A great tutorial of how to write a roguelike in Rust, covering every aspect and using modern techniques like Data Driven Design and Entity Component Systems!

 ### Install git for Msys2
-Git is used for version control, to coordinate the different contributors working in parallel, as a base for continous integration and, later, for publishing the results.
+Git is used for version control, to coordinate the different contributors working in parallel, as a base for continuous integration and, later, for publishing the results.
 Git can be set up as described in 9 steps at: [`git: Install-inside-MSYS2-proper`](https://github.com/git-for-windows/git/wiki/Install-inside-MSYS2-proper)

 #### In short: